-As soon as reasonably practicable after completing the investigation, the responsible body must send the complainant a written response, signed by the responsible person, which includes:
+As soon as reasonably practicable after completing the investigation (normally within 30 working days) the responsible body must send the complainant a written response, signed by the responsible person, which should include;

-- An explanation of how the complaint has been considered - The conclusions reached in relation to the complaint, including any matters for which the complaint specifies, or the responsible body considers, that remedial action is needed - Confirmation as to whether the responsible body is satisfied that any action needed in consequence of the complaint has been taken or is proposed to be taken - Details of the complainant's right to take their complaint to the Ombudsman.
+- a summary of the complaint; - an explanation of how the complaint has been investigated; - an apology, if appropriate; - the conclusions reached in relation to the complaint, including any matters for which the complaint specifies, or the responsible body considers, that remedial action is needed; and - confirmation as to whether the responsible body is satisfied that any action needed in consequence of the complaint has been taken or is proposed to be taken; - details of the complainant's right to take their complaint to the Ombudsman.

 The complaints procedure is reasonably flexible in relation to the investigation and response.
 Early resolution of a complaint is important, but speed of response should not be the only factor considered.
 Getting the right result slightly more slowly is often far more helpful to all parties than a quick fix that only partially addresses or resolves the issues.
 Less prescriptive timescales to respond to a complaint will allow practices to assess and deal appropriately with complaints, allowing for proper consideration of any learning and service development issues.

 If the investigation is taking time then the patient should be kept informed and this may avoid the patient feeling the need to enter into further correspondence in the interim period.
 Past experience has shown that some patients extend their complaint in additional correspondence, and this may be as a result of their feeling that their complaint is being overlooked, when, in fact, it is in the process of being investigated.